• Skip to main content

 He will help you focus on something more productive than self-pity.

-Bozella did not grow up in a happy childhood.
+Bozella did not grow up happy.

 Several years later, one brother died in a fight and another from AIDs.

-Only a few months after he arrived in Duchess county, witnesses swore that Dewey murdered a woman age 92.
+Only a few months after he arrived in Duchess County, witnesses swore that Dewey murdered a woman, age 92.

-At the time, he was a promising young boxer and his dream was a career in professional boxing.
+At the time, he was a promising young boxer, and his dream was a career in professional boxing.

 dewey bozella story how boxing saved his life - Image credit: NY Daily News OP81511